 Welcome to the Darkened Road.
-All characters of Anita Blake world are the creation of Laurell Hamiliton who I admired and love.
+My cover image for the story and all characters, powers, places, and overall setting of Anita Blake world are the creation of Laurell Hamiliton who I admired and love.
+I hope you all enjoy my take on a novel I love.

 I stood outside the club, Guilty Pleasures, watching as people ran into the line, all eager to meet the Master of the City, Jean-Claude.
 Vampires had become rather public and Jean-Claude had become their portrait guy for their good PR campaign.
 I took a deep breath trying to calm myself by connecting to the closet body of water that I could find which happened to be a lake about 20 miles east of me.
 (Did I mention I'm an elemental?)